-The efforts of the proposal “Food for thought” from Director TSB on Study Groups’ restructuring for WTSA-20 preparations is considered a positive step for developing the work of the sector [for a number of reasons.
-These reasons include] ensuring the compliance of technology evolution and the business continuity of the sector’s work in all circumstances [as well as accelerating the] work in order to come up with the best recommendations and desired standards in the sector on which most members of the sector depend on them.
+The efforts of the proposal “Food for thought” from Director TSB on Study Groups’ restructuring for WTSA-20 preparations provided the impetus for discussion amongst TSAG members for the future re-structuring of the ITU-T study groups (SGs).
+The intention of the proposal from the Director TSB was to assist the development of the work of the sector by

+ensuring the compliance of technology evolution and the business continuity of the sector’s work in all circumstances [as well as on which most members of the sector depend on them.

+accelerating the] work in order to come up with the best recommendations and desired standards in the sector

-The importance of developing the work of ITU-T study groups [is recognised, although] their structure has not] changed since 2008.
+The importance of developing the structure of ITU-T study groups because it has not changed since 2008 yet technology has advanced.
 [Any] change must be in a way that guarantees the permanence and continuity of the work of the study groups and regional groups.

-The typical working methods of the ITU-T as well as the processes for initiating a new work item and the approval process of the different deliverables of the SGs may need some enhancements to increase the operational efficiency of the whole standardization sector.
-Overlapping scopes between different SGs could lead to situations where work is delayed (whether it is in the initiation or the approval stages).
-An analysis of the chain of actions associated with approving or delaying a particular work should be analyzed to identify the efficiency levels of a particular study group.
-A change in the working methods could actually be a more effective way to alleviate operational inefficiencies instead of considering restructuring options.

-Such an approach calls for an examination of the ITU-T’s standardization functions to ensure that the standardization needs of the membership are met [through] the ITU-T structure [of its study groups] and [that the] processes provide for the rapid development of high-quality, demand-driven, transparent, consensus-based voluntary standards, giving consideration and accommodation to all views and concerns.
-[Such an approach should also ensure] that the ITU-T’s commitments under Resolution 123 (Rev. Dubai, 2018) on Bridging the Standardization Gap are adequately met.
+(Editor’s note source from UK explanation document - This is an activity outside of the scope of the action plan (i.e. working methods) and should be discussed elsewhere.Such a study that calls for an examination of the ITU-T’s standardization functions to ensure that the standardization needs of the membership are met needs to be supported by the ITU-T structure

+Consideration of the processes provide for the rapid development of high-quality, demand-driven, transparent, consensus-based voluntary standards, giving consideration and accommodation to all views and concernsand supporting that the ITU-T’s commitments under Resolution 123 (Rev. Dubai, 2018) on Bridging the Standardization Gap are adequately met, although important are not considered further in the specification of the action plan.

+Regarding the interplay between SG restructuring and working methods, France is of the view these are 2 separate issues, and revising ITU-T working methods may not answer the question of the relevance of the SG structure in comparison to technology evolution.
+(Editor’s Note – Source France)

-The proposed new Resolution calls for a review process that would consider both quantitative metrics and qualitative policy-oriented questions.
+[The proposed new Resolution calls for a review process that would consider both quantitative metrics and qualitative policy-oriented questions.
 An independent external consultant will be retained to collect and analyse data based on the metrics and questions.
 Based on the analysis and findings, the consultant is proposed to prepare a report with recommendations for TSAG and the Council for further consideration.
-The Resolution proposed TSAG report to WTSA-24 on the activities associated with this Resolution, including a possible restructure of ITU-T study groups.
+The Resolution proposed TSAG report to WTSA-24 on the activities associated with this Resolution, including a possible restructure of ITU-T study groups.]

-The views that are presented cover all aspects of restructuring, from considering working methods as an option to restructuring, through to a view of restructuring based on a series of metrics and not constrained by the current structure.
-Although different perspectives both are seeking an efficient and effective structure.

-The proposal that suggests amending the working methods is independent of the structure of the sector’s study groups.
-There are opportunities for these efficiencies to be considered independent of the action plan and these other opportunities should be a separate discussion.
+The current and future discussions should focus on the concrete way to proceed with the analysis of ITU-T structure with a view to approving restructuring at WTSA-24, rather than discussing general high-level principles.
+(Editor’s Note – Source France)